Annie Brown Kurowski, MSc

 (202) 296-2741

-Prior to joining McAllister & Quinn, she served as Deputy Director for Congressional and Legislative Affairs for the Corporation for National and Community Service (CNCS).
-Annie has experience in negotiating the legislative process and developing legislative strategy in the areas of education, health, juvenile justice, and research.
-She previously served as Legislative Assistant for domestic policy for Senator Gordon H. Smith and as research and professional staff on the Senate Committee on Health, Education, Labor and Pensions.
+Prior to joining McAllister & Quinn, Annie served as Deputy Director for Congressional and Legislative Affairs at the Corporation for National and Community Service (CNCS) and as a Legislative Assistant for domestic policy for U.S. Senators and as Professional Staff on the U.S. Senate Committee on Health, Education, Labor, and Pensions.

-Annie is a native of Corvallis, Oregon and earned a B.A. from Oregon State University and an M.Sc. from the London School of Hygiene and Tropical Medicine and the London School of Economics and Political Science.
+A native of Corvallis, Oregon, Annie holds a B.A. from Oregon State University and an M.Sc. from the London School of Hygiene and Tropical Medicine and the London School of Economics and Political Science.

 Affiliations